marianavif/notes-archive/golang.md

         <variable-name> := <variable-value>

     > Go infers the variable type from the value one assigns to it.
-If one assigns an integer to a variable, Go will infer it as an `int` type.
+If one assigns an integer to a variable, Go will infer it as an `int` type (32-bit integer in 32-bit systems and 64-bit integer in 64-bit systems).
 If one assigns a float or a complex to a variable, Go will infer it as the largest type, i.e. `float64` and `complex128`.

   - Declare multiple non-zero-valued variables (shortened) with type inference: